 You need just 5 things before buying Bitcoin:

 - Bitcoin address - A string of numbers unique to you, that allows you to receive Bitcoin (acts like a bank account number).
 Also known as a 'public key'.

 - Bitcoin wallet - A secure place to store your Bitcoin (acts like a bank account).

 - Bitcoin exchange - A website to convert old-school cash into Bitcoin (acts like a bureau de change).

 - Payment method - A debit or credit card to buy Bitcoin.

 - Form of identity - You'll need your passport or driver's license to hand.

-After some lengthy research, I decided on using Coinbase as a ‘one stop shop'.
-They set me up with an address, a wallet and the conversion of pounds to Bitcoin itself.
+After some lengthy research, I decided on using Coinbase as a 'one stop shop'.
+They set me up with an address, a BTC digital wallet and the conversion of money to Bitcoin itself.

 I also like their intuitive website and mobile app, which allows me to send and receive Bitcoin on the move.
-The whole process took me less than 15 minutes.
+The whole Bitcoin buying process outlined below took me less than 15 minutes.